SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 - Request message: None
 - Response message: Greeting response

-Due to the stateless nature of REPP, the server does not respond by sending a Greeting message when a connection is created, as described in [@!RFC5730, section 2].
-The client MUST request a Greeting by using the Hello request as described in [@!RFC5730, section 2.3].
+The client MAY request a Greeting by using the Hello request as described in [@!RFC5730, section 2.3].
 The server MUST respond by returning a Greeting response, as defined in [@!RFC5730, section 2.4].

 The version value used in the Hello response MUST match the version value used for the `{version}` path segment in the URL used for the Hello request.